jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 This is the object that holds the configuration for all the DI stuff.

 It's also what will ultimately be "asked" to create new objects for us.
-And therefore, it's what figures out what dependencies each service require at runtime.
+And therefore, it's what figures out what dependencies each service requires at runtime.

 ## Binding